 For those interested, there is a possibility of staying in the region longer and being placed in an internship and/or language study program.

-Program fee: $3300 (a limited number of small scholarships may be available).
+Estimated program fee: $3300 (a limited number of small scholarships may be available).

 The fee covers lodging (double or triple-occupancy rooms for 12 nights), 2 meals per day (breakfast plus lunch OR dinner), in-country ground transportation, cultural excursions, entrance fees, and speaker/resource people and facilitator fees.
 The fee does not include airfare.